The Impact of Enthusiastic Leadership

 Enthusiasm can be something that is ordinary, pleasant and feels normal or it can be something that is dysfunctional and so over the top.
 Whether it is over the top, under the middle, or somewhere in between, it is sure to have an effect.

 In 2022, Donna Dahl was named in the Top 20 Empowerment Coaches in the world.
 She is the author of Lessons I Learned from the Tortoise, a five-star rated book designed to challenge people to consider mindful change.
-When Donna is looking at team development, she enjoys having members of the team inform her as to whether they think their approach to being a team member was more like that of the tortoise, or more like that of the hare.
+When Donna is looking at team development, she enjoys having people inform her as to whether they think their approach to being a team member was more like that of the tortoise, or more like that of the hare.

 Donna’s message is that it wouldn’t be effective to only have tortoises on a team because they might never get to the finish line.
 If there were only hares on the team, they might never stop to think about what the next steps could be.
 Donna challenges teams to examine their way of being, in relation to the tortoise and the hare and how these two components can complement each other when it comes to getting the job done.